aidin36/xmp/README.md

 It can read and write XMP data from/to various file formats.

+## Please do not use this to write data

+It's still an under development library.
+The media file standards are big and complicated.
+There are cases that the library can damage the data of your files.
+Use at your own risk!

 ## Supported Formats

 | Format | Read | Write |